-During this time of uncertainty, on behalf of The Firebrand Hotel and Averill Hospitality, I want to thank you for the trust you place in us and assure you that your comfort, well-being, and safety continue to be our highest priorities.
+On behalf of The Firebrand Hotel and Averill Hospitality, I want to thank you for the trust you place in us.
+As always, your comfort, well-being, and safety continue to be our highest priorities.

 Averill Hospitality extends our concern to all individuals affected directly or indirectly by coronavirus (COVID-19).
-We are committed to providing a comfortable and healthy environment for our guests and team members and are closely monitoring changing situation.
+We are committed to providing a comfortable and healthy environment for our guests and team members and are closely monitoring the evolving situation.

-Through April 30, The Firebrand Hotel is open only for overnight guests that are travelling for essential business.
-Please contact us at 406.863.1900 between 7am and 10pm with any questions, concerns, or to make a reservation.
+Per local regulations in place through May 31st, The Firebrand Hotel is open only for guests that are traveling for essential business.
+Please contact us at 406.863.1900 between 7am and 10pm with any questions or to make a reservation.

-As always, we adhere to comprehensive health and safety procedures, including all local laws, and we have supplemented our best practices in response to current concerns.
-As we continue to adapt our behavior, I want to advise you of a few of the additional health and safety measures we’re taking to help keep our guests and employees safe:
+In response to current concerns and recommendations, we have supplemented our best practices concerning comprehensive health and safety procedures.
+As we continue to adapt our behavior, I want to advise you of a few of the additional measures we’re taking to help keep our guests and employees safe:

-- Our teams are receiving ongoing communication and enhanced operation protocols.
+- Our teams receive ongoing communication and enhanced operation protocols.

-- All “high-touch” areas are treated with additional disinfectant/sanitizer with increased frequency.
-This includes public door handles, handrails, elevator surfaces, shuttle vehicles, lobby areas, restrooms, etc.
+- All high-touch areas are treated with additional disinfectant/sanitizer and with increased frequency.
+These areas include public door handles, handrails, elevator surfaces, shuttle vehicles, lobby areas, restrooms, and more.

 - Hand sanitizer is available for use in hotel common areas.

-- In-room amenities such as glassware and mugs are being replaced with pre-packaged, disposable alternatives.
+- In-room amenities such as glassware and mugs are replaced with pre-packaged, disposable alternatives.

 - Wash your hands often with soap and water for at least 20 seconds.
-If soap and water are not available, use a hand sanitizer with a minimum 60% alcohol.
+If soap and water are not available, use a hand sanitizer with a minimum of 80% ethanol or 75% isopropyl alcohol.

 - Avoid touching your eyes, nose, and mouth with unwashed hands.